geoleo751/Swift_Round_View/README.md

 - Drag & drop a UIView to your Storyboard.
 - Change its Class to SwiftRoundView
-- Modify its valuew in the Attributes Inspector and watch your view change!!!!
+- Modify its values in the Attributes Inspector and watch your view change!!!!

 **Code:**